 We don’t need to research to tell you we feel less stressed after our yoga practise, we are proof in the pudding!
 We go in stressed, wired and anxious and leave feeling grounded, peaceful and relieved.
+And this process happens fast, an hour of yoga or just a 15 minute relaxation yoga class.
 BUUUT we did some research anyway because #facts are fun.

 During our research, we found Doctors, Psychologists, Naturopaths and Nutritionists who all agree that Yoga helps with stress management.